5GZORRO/platform-automation/README.md

 However, it is possible to customize the installation by adding or removing operators with their roles.
 To do this, simply clone the portion of code between `START ......
 Profile Block` and `END ......
 Profile Block` in both files Chart.yaml and 5gzorro-platform-values.yaml.tftpl and change all to properties according to your custom operator configurations.

 ## Azure

+In this repository we provide a way to install 5GZORRO platform with all the componets in a dedicated cloud enviroment (Azure).
+With this installation method all the components of the 5GZORRO platform inclued the external one (VON-Network, Corda Network, OSM) will be installed in a fully automated way without manual operations.

 ## Azure Prerequisites